-To request an extension, you’ll need to submit IRS Tax Form 4868 before April 15, 2019.
+To request an extension, you’ll need to submit IRS Tax Form 4868 before April 15 (July 15 in 2020).
 You can submit Form 4686 electronically by e-filing or by mail using the paper form.
 If you don’t need the entire tax extension time period to complete your return, simply file your return at any time in the six-month period.

 If I Have a Tax Extension, How Long Do I Have to Pay My Taxes?